facebookI Started Retirement Planning in Singapore at 25: Here’s How I Did It

 One of the most important things to decide when it comes to retirement planning is to determine the type of lifestyle you would like to have after retiring.

-For instance, is it your goal to be residing in a freehold condo by the waters, or would you prefer lounging in your 3-room flat with your two dogs?
+For instance, is it your goal to reside in a freehold condo by the waters, or would you prefer lounging in your 3-room flat with your two dogs?

-What are some of the hobbies and activities you wish to be doing during your retirement years?
+What are some of the hobbies and activities you wish to do during retirement?

 Does it include things like travelling around the world, which would require a bit more money?